History Intent Statement

 History Key Concepts Map

-History at Durham Lane is taught through our cross-curricular topics on a two-year rolling programme.
-See below for an outline of history topics taught across Key Stage 1 and Key Stage 2.
+History at Durham Lane is taught through our cross-curricular topics on a two-year rolling programme available on our website.

 We aim to encourage the children to become successful historians by developing: